 Events I’m sorry I missed, include a talk by the campaigner and National Geographic Photographer, Annie Griffiths, ‘Photography for Good’ and another coming up on Tuesday by Chris Burkard, ‘The Hard Way Home: Lessons learned from a decade in cold water travel’.

 Tip: The official show guide is an excellent addition to the app with a map and a full list of events and exhibitors, as well as interviews with key speakers.

 Food photography on your phone

 I’m a bit of a food photography addict, and I particularly enjoyed a talk by Bea Lubas and Donna Crous on the Social Stage all about food photography on your phone.
 Despite having studied photography, I still found their tips extremely helpful.
 Some were timely reminders while others gave me a better understanding of how to use my phone and the apps that are available to help bring the best out of my images.
 Bea’s and Donna’s images are delectable and a great inspiration.
-I’ll be sharing some of their tips in a separate blog post soon.

 The Video Show